 Preparing for the unknown is tricky.
 As human beings it is comforting, and dare I say easier to know what is ahead.
 But is it really?
-What if I told you that there is more struggle sometimes hanging in and around the comfort zone?
-What about wonder and imagination, where do they fit inside the brain, within the human experience and outside the comfort zone?
+What if I told you that there is more struggle sometimes when hanging in and around the comfort zone?

+What about wonder and imagination: where do they fit inside the brain, within the human experience and outside the comfort zone?

 What do I know about preparing for the unknown?
 I was a competitive boxer and remained undefeated for 4 years.
 It was my job and always in my best interest to ready myself for anything my opponent had to offer at any time.
 In the #sport of boxing we thrive on the element of surprise and revel in the ability to make effective adjustments along the way.

 Some people would argue that a real #champion is one who can learn from loss in the ring and come back stronger to redeem themselves with victory.
 Although I have certainly learned from plenty of losses in my life, this was not my personal experience inside the ring.
 How did I do it?
 I attribute my success in the ring mostly but not limited to these 5 principles which I focused on during training camp; preparation, repetition, rituals, teamwork & visualization.
 We will look at each of these in greater depth in the following paragraphs.

 If you follow #boxing, then you might have heard the opinion that the most conditioned athlete has the greatest chance of winning the match in the later rounds.
 Pure talent, speedy skills and brute strength does not guarantee victory.